Musicians’ Earplugs and Monitors

 Because this part of the process is so crucial, it’s important that you hire someone who is experienced and trained in making impressions for high-quality musicians earplugs.
 Most audiologists are trained in this process and know the importance of a good fit.

-Speak with your audiologist about his or her experience in custom fitting patients with musician’s ear plugs and IEMs and about your options for high-quality occupational hearing protection.
+Speak with your audiologist about his or her experience in custom fitting patients with musician’s ear plugs and in-ear monitors.
+Find out about your options for high-quality occupational hearing protection.